G00376332/52445_Project/README.md

 | **max** | 7.900000 | 4.400000 | 6.900000 | 2.500000 |

 Looking at the above table, it is clear that all values have the same scale and ranges between 0 and 8 centimetres.
+It means all data in dataset do not require normalization to produce valuable results.

+### Visualization of results